bikriira/alx-system_engineering-devops/0x01-shell_permissions/README.md

-#What to expectin this directory
+# What to expect in this directory

 What do the commands chmod, sudo, su, chown, chgrp do Linux file permissions